eneroh/mpv-yt-watch/README.md

 - Notify-send notification connectivity is now in place.
 Provide feedback on positive or negative
 - Simplified and sanitized both inputs and outputs
 - Full script bash validation with no errors
-- print formatting is done in its entirety: unsigned integers, strings, escape seq. handling etc.
+- printf formatting is done in its entirety: unsigned integers, strings, escape seq. handling etc.
 - Added native yt-dlp commands to improve outputs

 ## Special Thanks ##